Balance of power (international relations): England

 It has been argued by historians that, in the sixteenth century, England came to pursue a foreign policy which would preserve the equilibrium between Spain and France, which evolved into a balance-of-power policy:

 In 1579, the first English translation of Francesco Guicciardini's Storia d'Italia ("History of Italy") popularised the Italian balance of power theory in England.
 This translation was dedicated to Elizabeth I of England and claimed that "God has put into your hand the balance of power and justice, to poise and counterpoise at your will the actions and counsels of all the Christian kings of your time".

-Thomas Carlyle referred to statesmen "in shadow-hunting, shadow-hunted hour ... looking with intense anxiety into a certain spectral something the call the Balance of Power."
+Thomas Carlyle referred to statesmen "in shadow-hunting, shadow-hunted hour ... looking with intense anxiety into a certain spectral something they call the Balance of Power."

 Statesman Richard Cobden labeled the balance of power "a chimera" due to its unclear meaning: "It is not a fallacy, a mistake, an imposture—it is an undescribed, indescribable, incomprehensible nothing."
 The only point on which writers on the balance of power agree "is in the fundamental delusion that such a system was ever acceded to by the nations of Europe."
 They imply long, uninterrupted, peaceful and prosperous co-existence.
 Instead, for centuries "Europe has (with only just sufficient intervals to enable the combatants to recruit their wasted energies) been one vast and continued battle-field…" He criticized Lord Bacon for his adherence to the balance of power as a universal rule:

+Controversies in the Nineteenth Century over whether a well-planned balance of power averted war were due in part to the lack of data, which complicated assessing whether a balance existed.
+In 1813 William Playfair, a political writer who occasionally served as a secret agent and advisor to Secretary at War William Windham and Secretary of War Henry Dundas, used quantitative data to publish an analysis in a pamphlet dedicated to Tsar Alexander I showing how Britain and Russia could combine resources to counterbalance a potentially re-emergent France.

 Sir Esme Howard wrote that England adopted the balance of power as "a cornerstone of English policy, unconsciously during the sixteenth, subconsciously during the seventeenth, and consciously during the eighteenth, nineteenth and twentieth centuries, because for England it represented the only plan of preserving her own independence, political and economic".
 With the coming of World War II, however, Edward Carr found that today the balance of power badly preserves the independence of England:

 In 1941, Winston Churchill was criticized by his rival, Adolf Hitler, for his adherence to the balance of power: